daithiw44/MAL/readme.markdown

 		  console.log('ended');
 		});

 see example running at [cloudfoundry nodejs using a mongolab mongoDB instance](http://mongodbstreamdemo.cloudfoundry.com/)
-		//pulled tweets from a twitter account that has volume
+//pulled tweets from a twitter account that has volume tweets and stuck them in a mongoDB at mongolab.

 5. ToDo.
 --------------------------------